top of page

 The success of our business has allowed Suzanne and I the opportunity to give back to the community in which we live and work.
 Our first big community undertaking was during the 2008 downturn.
 After seeing the shortages in local foodbanks, we initiated the Gwinnett Can Challenge.
 Partnering with over 40 other nonprofits throughout the county (many involving schools and youth organizations), over 100 tons of food was collected and distributed to area food banks over a four year period.
 Today our philanthropic arm, The Holtkamp Family Foundation, provides ongoing support to The Hudgens Center for Art & Learning, The Hope Clinic, Special Kneads & Treats Bakery, Suwanee Arts Center and Rotary of Gwinnett.

 My first political steps came while serving on the board of the Metro Atlanta Air Conditioning Contractors Association.
-As the legislative committee chairman, I was responsible for sharing the needs of the industry with legislators.
-Today in my role as President of the Conditioned Air Association of Georgia, I have met legislators from all over the state.
-As well, I was recently appointed by Governor Kemp to the Conditioned Air Licensing Board.
-I have thoroughly enjoyed meeting scores of passionate fellow Georgians.
+As Legislative Committee Chairman, I was responsible for communicating the needs of our industry to state lawmakers.
+During my time as President of the Conditioned Air Association of Georgia, I had the opportunity to build relationships with legislators across the state.
+That experience led to my appointment by Governor Kemp to the Conditioned Air Licensing Board.
+Along the way, I’ve had the privilege of working alongside and learning from passionate Georgians who care deeply about their communities and their craft.

 In the spring of 2021, I was elected to the Gwinnett County Republican Party Executive Board where I lead fundraising efforts to help Republican candidates win local elections.
 This also includes helping district and precinct managers promote the mission and candidates of the Gwinnett County Republican Party.